To Save the World, We Must First Heal Our Minds

 The Master also stresses that apart from recycling trash, what is even more important is a call to return to a simpler way of life and cultivate a harmonious state of mind.
 Tzu Chi volunteers not only bring their own reusable utensils wherever they go, they also practise mindfulness in daily living that helps to reduce carbon emissions, and adopt a vegetarian diet to protect life and the planet.
 From doing “physical recycling”, they progress to a deeper practice of “spiritual recycling” (i.e. purification of the mind).

-In Singapore, a comprehensive showcase of Tzu Chi’s philosophy and practices towards the environment can be found in its Eco-Awareness Centre.
-Since the Centre’s inception in 2014, it has played host to over 3,000 visitors.
+In Singapore, a comprehensive showcase of Tzu Chi’s philosophy and practices towards the environment can be found in its Eco-Awareness Centre, which was officially inaugurated in 2014.
 In addition, Tzu Chi volunteers have been actively promoting environmental vegetarianism to the public by holding talks and setting up information booths in enterprises, schools, shopping centres and major activities.

 The United Nations had commissioned an Intergovernmental Panel on Climate Change (IPCC) to provide scientific reports on the status of climate change.
 In a study that spanned over six years, the findings confirmed many factors contributing to global warming, of which 90 percent were a result of human activity.
 If countries cannot come to an agreement to reduce their greenhouse gas emissions and when the earth’s temperature rises by four degrees Celsius, it will have a catastrophic and irreversible impact on our environment.